platium111/property-frontend/ERROR.md

 13/10/2020

 - delete data from data, using await in onDelete

+14/10/2020

-  TODO: why only can submit one properties? -> giayTo is not working
+- [e_only_add_one_property] why only can submit one properties? -> giayTo is not working. it is because giayTo doesn't have itemName in input.
+We need to have because using one-to-many with second global index which includes 2 keys

+- cannot have 2 same name in the form
+- fix loanType and type wrong when having loanType in customer -> we moved to properties.